kmburkezoo/credit_risk_analysis/README.md

     ![Easy Ensemble](Images/ee_cr.png)

 ## Summary
 With a balanced accuracy score of 93.2%, Easy Ensemble AdaBoost is by far the best of the models explored in this analysis.
 However, it is not a *good* model for the data analyzed here, only the best of a bad bunch.
 Its balanced accuracy score may be over 90%, as is its recall for both high-risk and low-risk loans; however, its precision in identifying high-risk loans is only 9%.
-If the intent is to use these algorithms to do an initial pass-through of loans to approve, with a more selective secondary test used to distinguish between high-risk and those not immediately identified as such, both Balanced Random Forest and Easy Ensemble AdaBoost would do quite well:
+If the intent is to use these algorithms to do an initial pass-through of loans to approve, with a more selective secondary test used to distinguish between the truly high-risk and those not cleared as low risk on the first pass, both Balanced Random Forest and Easy Ensemble AdaBoost would do quite well:
 |Measure|BRF|EE AB|
 |---|---|---|
 |Acc Score|.786|.932|